 Fall 2019: The Forest Preserves has expanded the project area by 100 acres thanks to additional funding from Openlands.
 Brush clearing and tree thinning will take place in the expanded area from approximately December 2019 to March 2020.
 Invasive species control and monitoring continues in the original project area and will expand to newly cleared areas this winter.

-Spring 2018: Prescribed fires were once again implemented in the project zone in the fall of 2017 and spring of 2018.
+Spring 2018: Prescribed fires were once again implemented in the project area in the fall of 2017 and spring of 2018.
 The remaining winter work has been completed, with some additional tree thinning taking place in areas that have been slow to recover due to lack of sunlight.
 All hydrology repairs were completed this winter.
 The remainder of the project will consist of invasive species control in the growing season and establishment of native plant cover through seed collection and redistribution.

 Spring 2017: An additional 100 acres were cleared over the winter, making the winter clearing work about 94% complete.
 The 2016 growing season saw a great response from the native seed bank with smaller than expected invasive species populations.
-Prescribed fires were implemented in the project zone in the fall of 2016.
+Prescribed fires were implemented in the project area in the fall of 2016.
 Additionally, permits have been obtained for the hydrology portion of the project and will be implemented this coming winter.

 Spring 2016: Brush removal and tree thinning was performed over roughly 123 acres of the 239 acre project during winter 2015-16.
 The rest of the project area is slated for similar work next winter (2016-17).
 Multiple passes will be made for invasive species control throughout the spring, summer, and fall 2016.
 Planning for hydrology repairs throughout the preserve is underway and installation is tentatively slated for late summer and early fall.